ChileMathAcc/ChileMathAcc/README.md

 <h1 align="center">Hi 👋, I'm Chile</h1>
 <h3 align="center">A Junior Data Engineer</h3>

+I am a data engineer with a maths background interested in the application of mathematical ideas to data analysis.

 - 📫 How to reach me **chilese@outlook.com**

 <h3 align="left">Connect with me:</h3>